 Cellars Wine Bar

-On our recent Norwegian Escape Caribbean sailing, most beers cost between $6.50 and $6.95.
-If you are a beer drinker, that means you need to average about 9 beers a day to break even with this plan.
-Wine prices (per glass) ranged from $8.50 to $13.95, but most wines are priced at either $8.95 or $9.95.
+As of 2018, most beers cost between $6.95 to $8.95.
+If you are a beer drinker, that means you need to average about 8 beers a day to break even with this plan.
+Wine prices (per glass) ranged from $8.50 to $13.95, but most wines are priced at either $8.95 or $10.95.
 At these prices, it takes about 6-7 glasses a wine per day to break even.
-We are not wine connoisseurs, so we are not sure about the quality of the wines offered, but you can see the bar menus to get a sense of which labels might be offered on your cruise.
+We are not wine connoisseurs, so we are not sure about the quality of the wines offered, but you can see brand new 2018 bar menus to get a sense of which labels might be offered on your cruise.

 Can You Drink 9 Beers a Day? ©Norwegian Cruise Line